 Fees are payable in full when you enrol.
-You can pay by all major debit and credit* cards (we do not accept American Express), cheque or cash.
+You can pay by all major debit and *credit cards, in person or over the telephone (*we do not accept American Express).
+You can also pay by cheque or cash (Online payments are not available for the foreseeable future).
 Enrolments via email must not contain card payment details.

-Refunds will only be paid in full when a class is closed at the discretion of the College, or if you cancel your enrolment at least two weeks before the course starts.
-If you decide to cancel less than two weeks before the course starts you will receive a 50% refund.
-Unfortunately we cannot offer a refund if a course has already started.
+Refunds will only be paid in full when a class is closed at the discretion of the college.
+If you cancel your booking at least two weeks before the course starts, a refund will be given (minus a 10% administration charge).
+If you decide to cancel less than two weeks before the course starts, you will not be entitled to any refund.

 Extra Payment Information:

 Concessionary fee – Most of our courses display two fees – a full fee and a concessionary fee.
-The concessionary fee is the lower amount offered and is available to learners in receipt of the ‘Guaranteed Credit’ element of the Pension Credit, who are in receipt of a means tested benefit or who are unemployed.
+The concessionary fee is the lower amount offered and is available to learners in receipt of Universal Credit, JSA or ESA or the ‘Guaranteed Credit’ element of the Pension Credit.
 To be eligible to claim the advertised concessionary price learners need to supply their National Insurance Number and photocopied proof of a document relevant to the benefit and academic year.

-Learners who have NOT lived in an EEA country for the last 3 or more years – The college is still able to accept bookings; there would be an extra cost of 20% of the course fee.
+Learners who have NOT lived in an EEA country for the last 3 or more years – The college is still able to accept bookings.

-Countries that belong to the EEA include Austria, Belgium, Bulgaria, Czech Republic, Cyprus, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, United Kingdom.
+Countries that belong to the EEA include Austria, Belgium, Bulgaria, Czech Republic, Cyprus, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden.